edbzn/blog/content/blog/building-a-reactive-store-using-react-and-typescript/index.md

 ---
-title: Building an handmade store using React and TypeScript
+title: Building a reactive store using React and TypeScript
 date: "2019-01-13T22:40:32.169Z"
-description: Today there is many state managers available Redux, MobX, Cerebral, Akita...
-But today we're going to implement a store by ourself by following the Meiosis pattern...
+description: Today we're going to implement a reactive store by ourself using the Meiosis pattern
 ---

-Today there is many state managers available: Redux, MobX, Cerebral, Akita...
-But today we're going to implement a store by ourself by following the [Meiosis](https://meiosis.js.org/) pattern.
+Today we're going to implement a reactive store by ourself using the [Meiosis](https://meiosis.js.org/) pattern.

-It's not a library, you can't import it, it's a powerful pattern to manage state and it works for a lot of view's library like React, CycleJS, Lit-html, VueJS, Mithril.js...
+It's not a library, you can't import it, it's a powerful pattern to manage state.
+It works for a lot of view's library like React, CycleJS, Lit-html...

 ## Let's see how to implement this

-For this example I'm using TypeScript and React.
 We're going to build the most simple application in the world: a counter.
-The first thing to do is to design interfaces, the signature of our program.
+The first thing to do is designing our interfaces, the signature of our program.

 ```typescript
 export interface AppState {